DeepMReye/DeepMReye/README.md

 ![Logo](media/deepmreye_logo.png)

 # DeepMReye: magnetic resonance-based eye tracking using deep neural networks
 This [Jupyter Notebook](./notebooks/deepmreye_example_usage.ipynb) provides a step-by-step walkthrough of the code.
 It includes eyeball coregistration, voxel extraction, model training and test as well as basic performance measures.
-Alternatively, here is a [Colab Notebook](https://colab.research.google.com/drive/1kYVyierbKdNZ3RY4_pbACtdWEw7PKQuz?usp=sharing).
+Alternatively, here is a [Colab Notebook](https://colab.research.google.com/drive/1kYVyierbKdNZ3RY4_pbACtdWEw7PKQuz?usp=sharing) that runs in the browser.
+DeepMReye also includes a user-friendly streamlit app (installation option 4): Drag and drop your fMRI data into the interface and download your gaze coordinates shortly after.

 This [Data Repository](https://osf.io/mrhk9/) includes exemplary data for model training and test, source data of all paper figures as well as pre-trained model weights.